bacontime/blog-mirror/nature/plant-ranking.md

 : Oak, chestnut, and beech.
 The backbone of American forests.

 Palms (Arecaceae)
-: A classic cultural symbol,  representing victory, peace, paradise, and vaporwave.
-Dates and coconuts are very important fruits which come from palms.
-And to be honest, I just like to look at them.
+: A classic cultural symbol,  representing victory, peace, paradise, and vaporwave. 🌴 Dates and coconuts are very important fruits which come from palms. 🥥 And to be honest, I just like to look at them.
 They're neat.

 Olive Family (Oleaceae)
-: Olives, ash, jasmine, and lilacs.
-This deserves it's place up her for cultural reasons even before considering it's oily magnificence.
+: Olives, ash, jasmine, and lilacs. 🫒 This deserves it's place up her for cultural reasons even before considering it's oily magnificence.

 Gourd Family (Cucurbitaceae)
-: Put some pickled cucumbers on your burger, eat some tasty melon, carve a jack-o-lantern, and scrub your back with a luffa.
-It's gourd time!
+: Put some pickled cucumbers on your burger, eat some tasty melon, carve a jack-o-lantern, and scrub your back with a luffa. 🥒🍈🎃 It's gourd time!

 Bromeliads (Bromeliaceae)
-: Pineapples.
-Nice.
+: Pineapples. 🍍 Nice.
 [Some of these things are pretty [freaky](https://en.wikipedia.org/wiki/Bromeliaceae#/media/File:Tillandsia_sp._telephone_line_(codiferous).jpg) [looking](https://en.wikipedia.org/wiki/Puya_raimondii), but in a cool way.

 Cactus (Cactaceae)
-: Iconic.
+: Iconic. 🌵

 Rose Family (Rosaceae)
-: Roses themselves, I'm not too keen on.
-But this family includes Apples, Pears, Blackberries, Raspberries, Strawberries, Plums, Peaches, and Apricots.
-This family is the poster child for tasty fruit.
+: Roses themselves, I'm not too keen on. 🌹 But this family includes Apples, Pears, Blackberries, Raspberries, Strawberries, Plums, Peaches, Cherries, and Apricots. 🍎🍐🍓🍑🍒🌸 This family is the poster child for tasty fruit.
 The only major downside?
 The family also contains almonds.

 Musaceae
-: Banananas and plaintains.
-Surprisingly one of the world's staple foods.
+: Banananas and plaintains. 🍌 Surprisingly one of the world's staple foods.
 Can't call it the "banana family" for [reasons](https://en.wikipedia.org/wiki/Banana-families)

 Rue Family (Rutaceae)
-: Citrus, sichuan pepper, and the curry tree.
-Good smells, good flavors, good family of plants.
+: Citrus, sichuan pepper, and the curry tree. 🍋🍊 Good smells, good flavors, good family of plants.